-The FRITZ!Box 6590 Cable allocates TV channels in the home network so that it can be accessed by any device.
-The television channels can be accessed via the FRITZ!Box's integrated media server - for example with the VLC player or the FRITZ!App TV.
+The FRITZ!Box 6590 Cable and FRITZ!Box 6490 allocate TV channels in the home network so they can be accessed by any device.
+The television channels can be accessed via the FRITZ!Box's integrated media server - for example with the VLC player or FRITZ!App TV.
 With FRITZ!OS 7 the FRITZ!Box also allocates an additional SAT>IP server that makes the channels available directly on SAT>IP-compatible TV sets that support the standard.

 How do I set it all up?
 It's easy...

-Right now all SAT>IP-compatible TV sets from Panasonic and Loewe support the technology (most current models).
+Right now all SAT>IP-compatible TV sets ( (most current models) from Panasonic and Loewe support the technology.
 To use SAT>IP all you need to do is select the FRITZ!Box using the TV's remote control.

 Complete convenience - even with other devices

 As the FRITZ!Box has four integrated TV tuners for the DVB-C signal, you can use up to four TV streams simultaneously.
 This means it's possible to record multiple programms at the same time and watch them on multiple devices.
-Electronic program guides (EPG) and Teletext are also available for every SAT>IP client, if you would like to use these features.
+Electronic program guides (EPG) and Teletext are also available for every SAT>IP client.